Koredotcom/android-kore-sdk/README.md

 # Setting up

 ### Prerequisites
+* Service to generate JWT (JSON Web Tokens)- this service will be used in the assertion function injected to obtain the connection.
 * SDK app credentials
+* Login to the Bots platform
+	* Navigate to the Bot builder
+	* Search and click on the bot
-	* Navigate to the bot and enable *Web / Mobile Client* channel against the bot
+	* Enable *Web / Mobile Client* channel against the bot as shown in the screen below.

 	![Add bot to Web/Mobile Client channel](https://github.com/Koredotcom/iOS-kore-sdk/blob/feature/1.0/channels.png)

 	* create new or use existing SDK app to obtain client id and client secret

 	![Obtain Client id and Client secret](https://github.com/Koredotcom/iOS-kore-sdk/blob/feature/1.0/web-mobile-client-channel.png)

-* Service to generate JWT (JSON Web Tokens)- this service will be used in the assertion function injected to obtain the connection.

 ## Instructions